legal resources necessary to hold negligent facilities accountable.

 - Assisted living home residents subjected to staff burn out, administrative oversight, and stressful working conditions

-What Are Common Examples of Neglect and Abuse?
+Common Examples of Nursing Home Neglect and Elder Abuse

 According to the National Center on Elder Abuse, typical examples of neglect and abuse in nursing facilities could include: